 Ode to my Lendrum

 I love this spinning wheel.
 It’s made in Canada.
-No, it’s finely crafted in Canada.
+No, order it’s finely crafted in Canada.
 It folds for travel, it has a modest footprint and it flies so smoothly and quietly.
 I’ve spun everything from laceweight to chunky yarn with great success.
 It uses Scotch Tension which is a really fine adjustment with a knob, cotton cord and a rubber band.
 I can tighten and losen it with small movements for precision.
 This controls the take-up speed of the fiber onto the spindle.

 It’s a double treadle (two pedals, two feet) which I am so grateful I could get instead of the single treadle.
 Spending a lot of time spinning and only using one foot is not optimal.
 With two pedals I can stop and start the wheel using my feet on the pedals.
 The fatigue factor is tremendously reduced and worth the extra money.